glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/02-distributed-systems-model/distributed-systems-model.md

 ###### Paxos

 One example of family of protocols for solving consensus is **Paxos**.
 The one we are discussing is the basic variant of Paxos.

+Paxos achieves consistency across multiple nodes by informing them of a value and asking their agreement.
+The value is only accepted if a sufficient number of nodes agree on it.
+It can be thought as candidate proposing and voters that vote the proposal.

 It consists of the two phases, divided into another two subphases :

 - **Phase 1 - Prepare (1a), Promise (1b)** : (1a): In this phase, a proposer (node) initiates the consensus process by sending a message of **prepare** to a majority of acceptors (nodes).
 The prepare request includes a proposal number, which uniquely identify the initial message and must be greater than any number used in any of the previous prepare message.